 There will be an extra real estate value due to the green roof visual impact.
 This is often 5-10% higher rent for units facing a green roof.

 There will also be a doubling or tripling lifespan of the membrane.
 Replacing a low-cost roof membrane costs between $4-8/sqft (0.09 m2) every 10-15 years.

 The owner also has the other additional benefits: it’s easier to sell/promote the sales or rental units with a green roof as a PR tool, and now the bees and the butterflies are a great selling point.

-And lastly, long-term the owner can avoid rainwater tax.
-A lot of cities already have this rainwater tax, or will get this soon, and anyone with a Purple Roof+ investment will be protected from this, as the release rate from the roof already matches pre-existing conditions.
+And lastly, long term the owner can avoid rainwater tax (USA).
+A lot of cities already have this rainwater tax, or will get this soon, and anyone with a Purple-Roof concept investment will be protected from this, as the release rate from the roof already matches pre-existing conditions.

 Every roof, every building, every city, and every situation is different.

 For good advice on the matter, don’t hesitate to contact our experts for tips and advice!

 Reading tip: data-driven green roof development

 We warmly recommend the book Green Roof Ecosystems for a good introduction to current green research.